Hello guys, today in this blog post, we are going to discuss how long a background check takes. So keep reading.

 Employment History Checks

-Background checks are usually done through a third party such as Equifax or Experian; who conduct them using their own databases with information supplied by local law enforcement agencies across the country.
+Background checks are usually conducted by a third party such as Equifax or Experian, which conducts them using their own databases and information supplied by local law enforcement agencies across the country.

 Professional License Verification